 Traditional herbal medicinal product used for prevention of recurrent uncomplicated lower urinary tract infections in women, after serious conditions have been excluded by a medical doctor.

 The product is a traditional herbal medicinal product for use in specified indications exclusively based upon long-standing use.

 Posology and method of administration

-30-80 ml daily 2-4 times daily
+a) 50-60 ml expressed juice 2-4 times daily